mrocklin/thesis/matrix-compilation.md

     objective ::  node -> score
     isvalid   ::  node -> bool

 In this section we implement a concrete version.
 We provide a set of transformation patterns and implementations of the search interface functions.

-Section \ref{sec:matrix-patterns} describes transformations declaratively in `SymPy` and `computations`.
-Section \ref{sec:matrix-children} uses these transformations and `LogPy` to define the `children` function.
-Section \ref{sec:matrix-objective} discusses a simple and effective objective functions on intermediate computations.
-Section \ref{sec:matrix-isvalid} quickly defines a validity function.
-Section \ref{sec:matrix-search} reproduces a function for simple greedy search with backtracking first encountered in Section \ref{sec:search}.
-Finally, Section \ref{sec:matrix-compilation-compile} produces our final code.
+We describe transformations declaratively in `SymPy` and `computations`, and then use these transformations and the `LogPy` project to define the `children` function.
+We implement and discusses a simple and effective objective functions on intermediate computations and build a simple validity function.
+We reproduce a function for greedy search with backtracking first encountered in Section \ref{sec:search} and finally produce our final code.
 We reinforce that this is the entirety of the solution for the particular problem of automated search of dense linear algebra algorithms.
 All other intelligence is distributed to the appropriate application agnostic package.

 #### Compute Patterns